certsocietegenerale/rAIdline/README.md

 Clone the repo from github.

+Navigate to the `scripts` directory.

-Then ensure the install file is executable :
+Then ensure the install and check files are executable :

 ```
 chmod +x setup_raidline_response.sh

+chmod +x check_all_is_good.sh
 ```

-And then check with check_all_is_good.sh script to ensure that everything seems to be in place :
+And then perform controls and initial setup with check_all_is_good.sh script to ensure that everything seems to be in place :

 ```
 ./check_all_is_good.sh